This post addresses everything you need to know before getting your first balayage on Indian hair, keep reading for all the info!

 Depending on the darker your starting color is and the lighter you want to go with your balayage highlights, it might take more than one highlighting session to achieve it.

-Based on my personal experience, it’s easier to go lighter on virgin hair and already colored hair.
 If you are not sure about how much lighter you want to go for your first hair color, opting for a darker shade like caramel balayage highlights may be a good place to start.

 Colors that look seamless on dark hair is warm chestnut brown with touches of caramel and honey.
 If you like red shades then opt for deep russet red with dashes of bright copper and apricot.